ZhenyaoMa/ZhenyaoMa.github.io/content/bio.md

 - How complex social systems operate?
   - *Complex Social System*

-I am currently seeking **PhD or research opportunities** at the intersection of AI and behavioral and cognitive sciences, or AI and the social sciences and economics.
+I am currently seeking **PhD or research opportunities**.
 If you are interested in my research, please feel free to contact me.